APISENSE/docs/en/1.9.0/guide/advanced/custom sting/index.md

 Create a Dagger module that is added to `StingModule` and put all your Stings as injected values.

-    import io.apisense.sdk.core.sting.StingModule;
     import dagger.Module;

     @Module(
-        addsTo = StingModule.class,
+        complete = false,
         injects = {
             MySting.class,
         }
     )
     public class MyModule { }

-You will then only have to [provide your module to the SDK initialization](../../sdk/#configure-your-sdk)
+You will then only have to [provide your module to the SDK initialization](../../sdk/#configure-your-sdk).